SimulPiscator/AirSane/README.md

 ### Mopria client on Android
 As of version 1.3.7, the Mopria Scan App will display all AirSane scanners and display them with name and icon.
 After choosing scan options, you will be able to scan to your android device.
+Note that the Mopria Scan App will only detect scanners that have an icon defined in `/etc/airsane/options.conf` (see below).

 ## Installation
 ### Packages for Synology NAS